harliyhullah/Cybersecurity-Intelligence/README.md

 - Share anonymized threat data to strengthen global resilience
 ---
 ## Conclusion
-Cybersecurity threats have grown significantly in volume, sophistication, and financial impact from 2015–2024.
-With over **$151 billion** in losses and **1.5 billion** users affected globally, cybersecurity is no longer an IT responsibility alone — it's a **core business imperative**.
+Cybersecurity threats have grown significantly in volume and financial impact from 2015–2024.
+With over **$151 billion** in losses and **1.5 billion** users affected globally, cybersecurity is no longer an IT responsibility alone, it's a **core business imperative**.
 This Power BI project underscores the urgent need for **proactive defense, automation, user education, and global cooperation**.
 As the threat landscape continues to evolve, staying ahead requires real-time insight, collaborative intelligence sharing, and robust mitigation strategies.
 ---
 **Prepared by:** Ajagun Alliyu Aremu